ekomoku/ekom-pbl/Project 11.md

 For Linux users –  https://www.youtube.com/watch?v=OplGrY74qog

-To add the private key, open terminal on your PC, cd into the directory/folder where your private key is (e.g Downloads folder) and run the following commands
+To add the private key, open terminal on your PC, cd into the directory or folder where your private key is (e.g Downloads folder) and run the following commands

 ~~~
 eval `ssh-agent -s`
-ssh-add <path-to-private-key>
+ssh-add devopskeypair.pem
 ~~~

+where 'devopskeypair.pem' is the keypair used

 #### Note: The above commands becomes